AICC/CMI-5_Spec_Current/cmi5_spec.md

 <a name="course_package"></a>
 # 14.0 Course Package

 Conceptually, a course package is a collection of all of the components (AUs) of the course.
-While previous standards often equated this with the gathering of all resources into a single archive (often a .ZIP file), cmi5 does not have this restriction; all files can be “packaged”, even by reference.
+While previous standards often equated this with the gathering of all resources into a single archive (often a .ZIP file), cmi5 does not have this restriction; all files can be "packaged", even by reference.

 Technically, a course package is an XML file format with a course structure.
 It can be standalone or contained in a ZIP file.
 A course package, when located in a ZIP file, MUST be named "cmi5.xml".
 The course package MUST conform to https://w3id.org/xapi/profiles/cmi5/v1/CourseStructure.xsd.
 Available locally in v1/CourseStructure.xsd.